Draft History of Qing

 The Draft History of Qing (清史稿 (Qīngshǐ gǎo)) is a draft of the official history of the Qing dynasty compiled and written by a team of over 100 historians led by Zhao Erxun who were hired by the Beiyang government of the Republic of China.
 The draft was published in 1928, but the Chinese Civil War caused a lack of funding for the project and it was put to an end in 1930.
 The two sides of the Chinese civil war, the People's Republic of China and Republic of China have attempted to complete it.

 History

-The Qing imperial court had long established a Bureau of State Historiography and precompiled its own dynastic history.
+The Qing imperial court had previously established a Bureau of State Historiography that pre-compiled its own dynastic history.

 The massive book was started in 1914, and the rough copy was finished in about 1927.

 1,100 copies of the book were published.
-The Beiyang government moved 400 of the original draft into the northern provinces, where it re-edited the content twice, thus creating three different copies of the book.
+The Beiyang government moved 400 of the original draft into the northern provinces, where it re-edited the content twice, thus creating three different versions of the book.

 It was banned by the Nationalist Government in 1930.
-Historian Hsi-yuan Chen writes in retrospect, "Not only will the Draft History of Qing live forever, but also Qing history as such will forever remain in draft."
+The ban was lifted later, but still no further work was actually done partly due to continued warfare including the Second Sino-Japanese War (1937–1945).
+According to historian Hsi-yuan Chen, further work was discouraged by the obsolescence of the Imperial Chinese conceptions of political legitimacy and historiography, which the making of an "official history" inherently assumed.

 Contents

 The draft contains 529 volumes.
-It attempts to follow the format of previous official histories, containing four sections:
+It attempts to follow the form of previous official histories, and is organized into four sections: